5 Easy Ways to Import Photos from iPhone to Mac

 You probably have a lot of duplicate iPhone photos moved to your Mac.
 If you want a faster and easier way to find duplicate photos on your Mac, then give BuhoCleaner a try.

 BuhoCleaner is one of the best duplicate file finder tools for Mac.
 It can find and delete duplicate photos, files, songs, documents and more in any folder on your Mac.
-Besides removing duplicates, it can do more things like clear cache, uninstall apps, delete large files, analyze disk space, etc.
+In addition to removing duplicates, it offers other features such as clearing cache, uninstalling apps, deleting large files, analyzing disk space, and more.

 Here's how to delete duplicate photos on Mac with BuhoCleaner.